 Sadly, Sheri Eckert passed away soon after this vote.
 A new foundation has been formed in her honor to continue her important work of creating “equitable access to psychedelic education and services”.
 Her husband Thomas continues to work towards her vision by heading up the advisory board and leading the implementation of this new law in Oregon.
 Learn more about Sheri’s foundation at sherieckert.org.

-Manufacturers will have specific guidelines and standards, and will need licenses before starting to make psilocybin.
-Facilitators, who will assist with psilocybin sessions, will need licenses as well.
+Manufacturers have specific guidelines and standards and need licenses before starting to make psilocybin.
+Facilitators who will guide psilocybin sessions need licenses as well.
 Service centers will host psilocybin sessions and will also need to get licensure before offering these services.

 Is Psilocybin Right for Me?